Malachi Chapter Two

 Malachi 2:6 & 7

-'True instruction was in his mouth and nothing false was found on his lips.
-He walked with me in peace and uprightness, and turned many from sin.
-For the lips of a priest ought to preserve knowledge, and from his mouth men should seek instruction - because he is the messenger of the Lord Almighty.'
+The true Torah was in his mouth, and no dishonesty was found on his lips; he walked with me in peace and uprightness and turned many away from sin.
+A cohen's lips should safeguard knowledge, and people should seek Torah from his mouth, because he is the messenger of ADONAI-Tzva'ot.

 God is telling these errant priests that He knows their father (Levi) and God is reminding them of how Levi acted towards Him.
 He reminds them that nothing but the truth (which is the Word of God) was found on his lips.
 Then God reminds them that the people should come to them for instruction because they are the appointed messengers from the Lord Almighty.
 Once again, we may say that this is the Old Testament and that it doesn't apply to us because we aren't priests but Jesus said that all believers are a royal priesthood.
 Therefore, like these priests, nothing but the truth should pass from our lips and the lost (those that are not believers/priests) should be able to come to us for instruction.